How are clipping paths used for e-commerce?

 A few clicks allow you to choose multiple clipping paths, automatic or hand-drawn, with natural shadow or without.
 We handle millions of images, meaning you’re highly unlikely to stress us with image volume no matter how crazy your photoshoot seems to you.
 And when you’re ready to scale your product image retouching operations, we’ve got the most advanced retouching options around.

 If you’re looking for the best clipping path service, we think you’ve come to the right place.
-Try it free today.
+Find out why top ecommerce studios are trusting Pixelz with millions of images per month.